MetaMask/core/docs/reviewing-release-prs.md

 ### Breaking changes

-A change is "breaking" if it is included in a version of a package, which, after a consumer upgrades to it, causes one of the following:
+A change is "breaking" if it is included in a version of a package, which, after a consumer upgrades to it and makes no further changes, causes one of the following:

 - An error at runtime
 - An error at compile time (e.g., a TypeScript type error)